miguel-conde/finSockets/README.md

 if (any(!fins.isonline(myservices))) warning('Some services are offline')
 ```

-And not just that, the abstraction is also valid to operate the services as in:
+And not just that, the abstraction is also valid to trade in services as in:

 #### Example 3
 ```R